If you have other questions,contact us at 888-688-1885 (toll-free), 906-813-4035 (text or call), or email email@example.com.

 Do you offer scholarships specifically for transfer students?

 Absolutely.
-Transfer students have access to virtually the same array of financial aid as incoming first-year students, as well as some scholarships just for transfer students.
+Transfer students have access to financial aid, as well as some scholarships just for transfer students.

 Are transfer students required to bring a laptop?

 Transfer students majoring in engineering or engineering management are required to have a laptop for in-class instructional purposes.

 Parents and Families

 How will my student adjust to being so far from home?